Estimated time to read: 5 minutes

 As standard rotary screw compressors compress air with two screw rotors, there are many ways this mechanism is achieved.
 As mentioned in the introduction, some machines use a belt drive, gear drive, or direct drive system.

 iPM VSD compressors differ from other rotary screw machines in how magnets drive the motor.
-Since this setup minimises moving parts, it's optimal for maximum uptime.
+Since this setup minimizes moving parts, it's optimal for maximum uptime.
 Although these compressors are costly upfront, they're much less expensive to operate and maintain.

-The iPM arrangement also minimises power loss, often found with a belt drive model.
+The iPM arrangement also minimizes power loss, often found with a belt drive model.
 This improved energy transfer is due to virtually no friction created.
 If your application requires all day compressed air, this setup is ideal.

 When used with the most advanced filters and dryers, a rotary screw VSD iPM compressor works for most applications demanding clean air.
 Such uses include automotive and manufacturing, energy, and HVAC.

 In general, rotary screw compressors have revolutionized the potential for what's possible with high pressure air flow.
 They're typically more reliable than piston compressors, and come in a range of sizes to meet various applications.

 With iPM, compressor technology has come a long way.
 We're continually working towards what's next.